palak-463/FlickerBid/README.md

 ## 📚 Resources

-- For more information on Candle Auctions, refer to the [Wikipedia page](https://en.wikipedia.org/wiki/Candle_auction).
+- For more information on Candle Auctions, refer to the [Wikipedia page of Candle Auction](https://en.wikipedia.org/wiki/Candle_auction).

 <br>